numbas/editor-docs/source/question/parts/mathematical-expression.rst

 Mathematical expression parts require the student to enter an algebraic expression, using :ref:`JME <jme>` syntax.

-These parts are marked by picking a sample of points uniformly from a given range for the free variables in the expression, and evaluating both the student's answer and the correct answer on those points.
+These parts are marked by picking a sample of random values for the free variables in the expression, and evaluating both the student's answer and the correct answer on those values.
 If the two expressions agree on enough inputs, then they are considered to be equivalent and the student's answer is marked as correct.

-For questions where the student is asked to rearrange an expression, clearly just evaluating both answers won't detect the difference - you want to look at the *form* of the student's answer, as well as the values it produces.
+For questions where the student is asked to rearrange an expression, just evaluating both answers won't detect the difference - you want to look at the *form* of the student's answer, as well as the values it produces.
 Use a :ref:`pattern restriction <pattern-restriction>` to check that the student's answer is in the form you want.

 You can find `the mathematical expression part's built-in marking algorithm at GitHub <https://github.com/numbas/Numbas/blob/master/marking_scripts/jme.jme>`_.